 Molecules of arms and legs and brain

-are rebels all and would be free again
+are rebels all and would be free again;

-and the whole pageant of our days and hours
+the pageant of our days and hours

-runs only till we lose our feeble powers.
+runs till we lose our feeble powers.

 We are children playing out our days

-with sandcastles and fantasies
+with sandcastles and fantasies,

-until the turning of the tide slides in to erase
+until the turning the tide erases

-what we have worked so hard to raise,
+what we have worked hard to raise,

-struggled to protect and called our own –
+struggled to keep and called our own;

-fragments of things, at very best on loan.
+fragments of things, at best on loan.

-Upward our thoughts might usefully aspire;
+our thoughts might usefully aspire;

-nothing down here needs building any higher.
+needs building any higher.